MarinaGalanina/Java_Arm/README.md

-# Java_Arm
+# Robotic Arm
 		                INSTRUCTION

 The program allows you to simulate robot models with six degrees of freedom.
+In addition, it is possible to lift, freely manipulate and throw the ball.

 The table on the right contains the inverse kinematics.
 After entering the desired angles of rotation and clicking the "send" button,